Rockz1152/blackndsky/browsers/waterfox.md

 ----

 ## Appearance
-_*This section is Optional_
+_*This section is optional and subjective._

-- If you don't like the default Dark theme, try this one instead [https://addons.mozilla.org/en-US/firefox/addon/old-dark-theme/](https://addons.mozilla.org/en-US/firefox/addon/old-dark-theme/){:target="_blank"}
+If you don't like the default Dark theme, try this one instead https://addons.mozilla.org/en-US/firefox/addon/old-dark-theme/
 ```
 https://addons.mozilla.org/en-US/firefox/addon/old-dark-theme/
 ```

+Customize Layout

 - Right click some empty space on the top bar and select `Customize Toolbar`
 - Click `Toolbars` at the bottom
   - Optionally check `Menu Bar`